-A small portion of Architecture respondents is unhappy with their understanding of assessment criteria and with fairness and level of detail of feedback; these instead are satisfactory for all the AT
+A small portion of Architecture respondents is unhappy with their understanding of assessment criteria and with fairness and level of detail of feedback; these instead are satisfactory for all the AT respondents, possibly due to the smaller number of students in the course, which may facilitate oneto-one contact with tutors.

-The feedback provided in the courses investigated highlights positives and negatives of the students' work, in line with the literature in this sector48, balancing critique and prize.
+The feedback provided in the courses investigated highlights positives and negatives of the students' work, in line with the literature in this sector, balancing critique and prize.
 Most AT students think that feedback on their project helped them to identify good standards of work (75%), was fair and insightful (84%) and was detailed enough (75%).

 For both cohorts, the main problem with feedback is in its timeliness; this confirms that feedback is valuable only when it can be actively used.
-49 AT respondents attributed late feedback to lack of structure for the studio sessions and to low staff-students ratio.
+AT respondents attributed late feedback to lack of structure for the studio sessions and to low staff-students ratio.
 Some issues about the emotional impact of feedback were highlighted by both cohorts: feedback is felt as discouraging when it is not directive (does not clarify how to improve) or when it does not acknowledge time and effort for producing the work.
 Timeliness results the main determinant of students' capacity to deal with the emotional effect of feedback; late feedback can be demotivating and frustrating as one could feel unsupported and may have to operate changes when it is too late.
 Only one AT respondent took responsibility for engaging with feedback too late, pointing out another important aspect of feedback: it can be a daunting experience for those that struggle with social interaction.
 75% feel that feedback improved their ability to self-assess their work and to review the work of others; nevertheless peer-feedback is the least liked, and even seen as an unnecessary distraction.

-Most of the respondents use feedback to improve their current and future work at university - hence acknowledge their active role in the process, as suggested by Carless and Boud50 - and in their profession - which is key in the current feedback paradigm.51
+Most of the respondents use feedback to improve their current and future work at university - hence acknowledge their active role in the process, as suggested by Carless and Boud - and in their profession - which is key in the current feedback paradigm.